 What exactly is “research” in kindergarten?

-3 types of writing in kindergarten
+3 types of kindergarten writing

 bttr, better, share!